Medical Laboratory Assistant Technician Diploma

 - Clean and maintain medical laboratory and medical laboratory equipment.

 The program consists of theory, practical skills, and practicum components which have been mapped to the CSMLS & OSMT Competency Profile for the Medical Laboratory Assistants.
 Upon successful completion you will receive a National College Diploma which will allow you to sit the CSMLS/OSMT Exams.
 The costs associated to these exams will be the responsibility of the applicant.
-Please visit the CSMLS and OSMT website for more information with regards to the certification exams.
+Please visit the CSMLS and OSMT websites for more information with regards to the certification exams.

 Is this the Career for You?

-As a medical laboratory assistant technician, you need to:
+As a Medical Laboratory Assistant Technician, you need to:

 - Speak, write and read English